jwstegemann/fritz2/www/src/pages/docs/60_Http.md

 * `json(): Any?`

-If your request was not successful (`Response.ok` property returns `false` according to the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) -API), a `FetchException` will be thrown.
+If your request was not successful (`Response.ok` property returns `false` according to the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) API), a `FetchException` will be thrown.

-The same works for posts and other methods - just use different parameters for the body to send.
+The same works for `POST` and all other HTTP methods - just use different parameters for the body to send.

 The remote service is primarily designed for use in your `Store`'s `Handler`s when exchanging data with the backend.